anonimars/sacco-admin-panel/README.md

 - Only active members can apply for loans

 ### 4. Loan Applications
-- Navigate to the "Loans" tab
+- Navigate to the "Loans" section
 - Select an active member from the dropdown
 - Choose loan type (Emergency, Development, Business, Education)
 - Enter loan amount and repayment period